Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-For starters Hubby had the Pork Pie and Mustard and I had Homemade Crackers and dips.
-Hubby really enjoyed his pork pie and it was the perfect portion size for a starter.
+For starters Dave had the Pork Pie and Mustard and I had Homemade Crackers and dips.
+Dave really enjoyed his pork pie and it was the perfect portion size for a starter.
 I loved the dips that my crackers came with although the crackers were quite tough and thicker than I was expecting but this is probably due to them being homemade.

 I had a chicken and leek pie which came with a portion of chips and seasonal vegetables.
 It was a huge serving size and I really enjoyed it.
 The top of the pie was really light and well cooked, the pie middle was full of flavour and the seasonal vegetables were perfectly cooked and a great variety of flavours.
 The only thing that could have possible made this dish even better would have been a jug of gravy on the side for the chips and vegetables but it was just as delicious without.